zloomas/davis-career-viz/README.md

             └── author_network_nodes.tsv
 ```

+In this data, each node is a co-author on any of the research output from the WOS search.
+This includes his partner, Linda, so this provides the opportunity to show their personal relationship in context of their academic output.

 #### Citation network

 The next project was to develop a citation network with one degree of separation from Mark's papers.
 I effectively took step forward (who cited those papers) and one step backwards (who did those papers cite) in citations.
 WOS makes this relatively simple and this is a small enough sample (N=47) that I just did this manually by clicking through each record from the initial search.
 From each record, I exported the results of the "Times Cited" and "Cited References" links, selecting all records and just "Author, Title, Source" content.